chicbass/chicbass.github.io/aem_ex_e_2.md

 3. OSGi Configuration Developer

 > 24
-> Which feature is available in Experience Fragments hut not in Content Fragments?
+> Which feature is available in Experience Fragments but not in Content Fragments?

 1. Annotations
 2. **Translation/localization**